 Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
-If gasoline spills on your clothing, change your clothes. occurs, use a gasoline of a different brand or premium unleaded fuel.
+If gasoline spills on your clothing, change your clothes.

+or higher.
+If knocking (or pinging) occurs, use a gasoline of a different brand or premium unleaded fuel.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.